ayeletperes/rabhit/README.md

 ## Documentation ##

-The full documentation of the all package functions is available in vignettes folder
+A complete documentation of RAbHIT is available at: https://yaarilab.bitbucket.io/RAbHIT/ or in your local repository at: ./vignettes/RAbHIT-vignette.html

 ## Contact ##